Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Sunday 27 November 2022.
-As I have five tons of work to do, I may not have time to head down to the lake.
-This blog post took about 90 minutes to prepare and makes two hundred forty-five days in a row with a new, educational post just for you.
+Today is Friday 23 December 2022.
+We will be headed to the pelican cliffs early for the third morning of the first San Diego IPT.
+This blog post took about 90 minutes to prepare including the time spent on the two image optimizations and makes two hundred seventy days in a row with a new, educational post just for you.
 Wherever you are and whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!